ssato/python-anyconfig/README.rst

   # overwritten by the later ones:
   data3 = anyconfig.load("/etc/foo.d/*.json", merge=anyconfig.MS_REPLACE)

-On loading multiple config files, you can choose strategy to merge configs from the followings:
+On loading multiple config files, you can choose 'strategy' to merge configurations from the followings:

-* anyconfig.MS_REPLACE: Replace all configuration parameters provided in former config files are simply replaced w/ the ones in later config files.
+* anyconfig.MS_REPLACE: Replace all configuration parameter values provided in former config files are simply replaced w/ the ones in later config files.

   For example, if a.yml and b.yml are like followings: